2022 Stanley Cup Final: Game two

 Cale Makar scored a power-play goal and short-handed goal in game two.

 The Avalanche routed the Lightning in game two.
 In the first period, after Lightning defenceman Ryan McDonagh got penalized for roughing J. T. Compher, a power-play ensued for Colorado.
 During it, Andre Burakovsky led a cross-ice pass to Valeri Nichushkin's tip-in goal to give the Avalanche an early 1–0 lead.
 The Avalanche then grabbed a 2–0 lead when a 2-on-1 rush with Andrew Cogliano and Josh Manson led to the latter's wrist shot under Andrei Vasilevskiy's blocker.
 Burakovsky then made it 3–0 when the Avalanche on an offensive zone rush had Mikko Rantanen's shot rebound to Burakovsky for the quick tip-in.
 Burakovsky almost made it 4–0 when he was given a breakaway thanks to Rantanen's lead pass.
 In the second period, the Avalanche continued their offensive zone coverage allowing Rantanen to centre a pass to Nichushkin to make it 4–0.
 The Avalanche then made it 5–0 when the Lightning misplayed a pass leading Darren Helm and Logan O'Connor on a 2-on-1 break for which the former's wrist shot went over Vasilevskiy's glove.
 O'Connor was also given a breakaway chance to make it 6–0, but the Lightning goaltender stopped that.
 In the third period, as Rantanen was in the penalty box for tripping, the Lightning gave the puck away to Cale Makar who, with Andrew Cogliano on another 2-on-1, made it 6–0.
 Ondrej Palat then got called for cross checking and on the ensuing power-play, Nathan MacKinnon made a pass to Rantanen, who quickly passed to Makar for his second goal of the evening to make 7–0.
 With frustrations boiling over for Tampa Bay, four of their players were called for roughing for which Colorado retaliated with their own roughing calls.
-However, the Avalanche claimed a 7–0 victory with Darcy Kuemper stopping the 16 shots he faced.
+However, the Avalanche claimed a 7–0 victory with Darcy Kuemper stopping the 16 shots he faced to record his first shutout of the postseason.